|For Immediate Release

 Chief of Staff

-OCDA’S 3RD ANNUAL VICTIMS’ RIGHTS MARCH & RALLY DRAWS OVER 400 TO HONOR
+OCDA’S FOURTH ANNUAL VICTIMS’ RIGHTS MARCH & RALLY DRAWS OVER 400 TO HONOR CRIME VICTIMS

 The Orange County Victims’ Rights March & Rally was established in 2009 after almost two decades of legal efforts to secure the rights of crime victims.
 In 1990, Proposition 115 increased defendant sentences and decreased the number of times a victim had to testify.
 In 1996, Megan’s Law required sex offender registration and gave parents and the community access to sex offender residence addresses in their neighborhoods.
 In 2000, Proposition 21 increased the punishments for serious and dangerous gang crimes.
 In 2004, Proposition 69 required felony arrestees to submit a DNA sample and Proposition 66, which would have allowed the release of dangerous third-strikers, was defeated.
 In 2006, Proposition 83, or Jessica’s Law, instituted mandatory 15 years to life sentences for certain serious sex offenses against children.
 In 2008, Marsy’s Law codified victims’ rights into the California Constitution.
 The OCDA is continuing to work on local ordinances and State legislation to further protect the community and prevent new victims.

-The March & Rally included reception welcome remarks by United States Attorney Andŕe Birotte Jr., Presentation of the Colors by the Santa Ana Police Department Honor Guard, Pledge of Allegiance by Orange Police Chief and President of the Orange County Police Chiefs’ and Sheriff’s Association Robert Gustafson, National Anthem by Deputy District Attorney Charlyn Bender, Moment of Silence by Joyful Child Foundation founder Erin Runnion, and Proclamation Presentation by Orange County Supervisor Shawn Nelson.
-Seven high school students were recognized for their submission to the Victims’ Rights art or essay contest and the two first place winners were awarded $200 Savings Bonds.
+The March & Rally included reception welcome remarks and the Pledge of Allegiance by United States Attorney André Birotte Jr., remarks by Executive Officer of the Victim Compensation and Government Claims Board Julie Nauman, Presentation of the Colors by the Santa Ana Police Department Honor Guard, National Anthem by Deputy District Attorney Anna Chinowth, Moment of Silence by Vice-Chair of the California State Board of Equalization Michelle Park Steel, and Proclamation Presentation by Orange County Supervisor Shawn Nelson.